MaazMS/python/python/lambda/DOC/lambed_concept.md

 ### Generators and yield
 1. Generators are functions that return a sequence of values but it uses a yield statement.
 2. yield will take each value of x and it will store it in memory and at the end it will return the complete.
 3. It is use for custom sequence. (create custom range).
+4. For large data iteration use generator which take one value at time.
+5. yield is use to pause the function until success for iterator operation.
 ```
 Example
 def sequence(no1 , no2):